Our Commitment to Diversity, Equity and Inclusion

 Penn Engineering is strongly committed to initiatives that support the University’s efforts to achieve an inclusive educational and employment environment that is diverse in race, ethnicity, gender, gender identity, sexual orientation, historical tradition, age, religion, parenting status, disability status, veteran status, interests, perspectives and socioeconomic backgrounds.

 Our Commitment to Diversity

-Penn Engineering endorses the University’s commitment to diversity outlined in the Penn Compact 2020.
+Penn Engineering strongly endorses the University’s commitment to diversity.
 We strive to attract a diverse community of students, faculty and staff in order to provide an accessible, rigorous engineering education for our students, and to improve our local and global communities through engineering education and research.